W1nningSmile/Big-Number-Arithmetic-library/README.md

 # Big-Number-Arithmetic-library (WIP)
-A library that can do arithmetic on integers larger than the CPU's native register size (typically 64-bit), with support for decimal values.
+A C library for performing arithmetic on integers larger than the CPU's native integer types, while maintaining exact precision.

 ## Development Status

-This project was paused while I worked on a larger application.
+This project is currently a work in progress.

-I am now returning to it with new experience and plans to improve its design, add features, and continue development.
+Development was temporarily paused while I worked on a larger application.
+I am now returning to the project with additional experience and plans to improve its design, add new operations, and continue development.

 ## Motivation
-C data types have a size limit to them and I wish to go past this limitation.
+C's built-in integer types are limited by their fixed sizes.
+This project explores how arbitrarily large integers can be represented and manipulated in C without relying on the CPU's native integer limits.

 This project aims to explore how large numerical values can be used while keeping perfect precision, similar to how libraries like the GNU Multiple Precision Arithmetic library work internally.

 ## How it works

-Numbers are currently represented as a 9 digit chunks in an array.
+Numbers are currently represented as a 9 digit chunks.

+EX: 1'234'567'895 -> [234567895, 1]

 Addition is done one chunk at a time with manual carry handling.